HL7/fhir-security-label-ds4p/input/pagecontent/index.md

 It also defines a set of extensions to enable specifying:

-- the manner in which "privacy marks" are rendered per CUI requirements,
+- the manner in which "privacy marks" are rendered per Controlled Unclassified Information (CUI) requirements,

 - the policy based on which the labels have been assigned (e.g., reference policy, contract, or consent directive instances),